Robot cell design and programming

 Loading and Unloading Times: The time required for loading and unloading is another factor that influences the processing.

 Phoenix provides turnkey industrial automation solutions including control systems and robotic systems automation.
 As a robot integrator, we offer our free consultation and support during the entire process.
-We also help you to choose the right automated systems based on your needs.
+Also, we help you to choose the right automated systems based on your needs including programming robotic arms solutions.
 Check our robotic tool Industrial Automation Solutions

 Product & services